david115599/RoverWing/docs/index.rst

 -----

 The board can be powered by a 7-14V DC power supply such as 2 or 3 cell LiPO battery or  a 10-cell NiMH battery.
 The battery port uses JST VH male connector.
 We recommend using 18 AWG or larger cables for power supply;  see section `Cables`_ for list of compatible cables and adapters.
 There is also a power indicator LED next to the power connector.

 ..
 Warning::
    The VH connectors are polarized, so they can only be plugged in one way.
-Because of this, there  is no reverse  polarity protection, on the board.
-Make sure the power cables you use use the same polarity convention as the RoverWing, otherwise you will permanently damage the board!!
+Because of this, there  is no reverse  polarity protection you will permanently damage the board!! on the board.
+If you are making your own power cables, make sure to use the same polarity convention as the RoverWing, otherwise